-9.1.6 Inductor Selection
+9.1.7 Inductor Selection

-All switching regulators have two basic modes of operation: continuous and discontinuous.
+All switching regulators have two basic modes of operation; continuous and discontinuous.
 The difference between the two types relates to the inductor current, whether it is flowing continuously, or if it drops to zero for a period of time in the normal switching cycle.
 Each mode has distinctively different operating characteristics, which can affect the regulators performance and requirements.
-Most switcher designs will operate in the discontinuous mode when the load current is low.
+Most switcher designs operate in the discontinuous mode when the load current is low.

-The LM2597 (or any of the SIMPLE SWITCHER family) can be used for both continuous or discontinuous modes of operation.
+The LM2598 (or any of the Simple Switcher family) can be used for both continuous or discontinuous modes of operation.

 In many cases the preferred mode of operation is the continuous mode.
-This mode offers greater output power, lower peak switch, inductor, and diode currents, and can have lower output ripple voltage.
+This mode offers greater output power, lower peak switch, inductor and diode currents, and can have lower output ripple voltage.
 However, the continuous mode requires larger inductor values to keep the inductor current flowing continuously, especially at low output load currents or high input voltages.

-To simplify the inductor selection process, an inductor selection guide (nomograph) was designed.
-This guide assumes that the regulator is operating in the continuous mode, and selects an inductor that will allow a peak-to-peak inductor ripple current to be a certain percentage of the maximum design load current.
-This peak-to-peak inductor ripple current percentage is not fixed, but is allowed to change as different design load currents are selected (see Figure 37).
+To simplify the inductor selection process, an inductor selection guide (nomograph) was designed (see Table 1 through Figure 37).
+This guide assumes that the regulator is operating in the continuous mode, and selects an inductor that allows a peak-to-peak inductor ripple current to be a certain percentage of the maximum design load current.
+This peak-to-peak inductor ripple current percentage is not fixed, but is allowed to change as different design load currents are selected.
+(See Figure 34.)

-Figure 37. (ΔI{IND}) Peak-to-Peak Inductor Ripple Current (as a Percentage of the Load Current) vs Load Current
+Figure 34.
+(AI{IND}) Peak-to-Peak Inductor Ripple Current (as a Percentage of the Load Current) vs Load Current